 From the 2016 topographic/bathymetric survey data, the area of the water surface of the CCR surface impoundment was approximately 0.35 acres.
-From the water depth data that was collected during the prior annual inspection in 2017, the average water depth within the CCR surface impoundment was approximately 1.78 feet.
-During the annual inspection the water surface elevation was observed to be 546.16 feet, approximately 0.54 feet lower in elevation then that observed in 2017.
-Therefore, the average water depth within the CCR surface impoundment at the time of the annual inspection was approximately 1.35 feet.
-Thus, the water volume within the BGS Economizer Pond at the time of the annual inspection was approximately 775 cubic yards.
+From the water depth data that was collected during the annual inspection, the average water depth within the CCR surface impoundment was approximately 2.89 feet.
+Thus, the water volume within the BGS Economizer

+Pond at the time of the annual inspection was approximately 1,630 cubic yards.